sebastian-stubenvoll/dotfiles/README.md

 ![example gif](https://github.com/sebastian-stubenvoll/dotfiles/blob/main/wal_example.gif?raw=true)

-A fair amount of configuration is also dedicated to allow for comfortable writing/note-taking in vim.
+A fair amount of configuration is also dedicated to comfortable writing/note-taking in vim.
 Some (not all) of the features include:

 + Compiling, forwards/backwards search, table of contents etc. through Vimtex